 NewGround advises that a recently merged financial institution or retailer create a retail platform made from branded elements that define the organization.
 From this platform, each space can draw from the retail tools to create a branded and consistent consumer experience.
-To maintain a cohesive and dependable brand presence and experience, each location should follow a prototypical design in similarities.
+To maintain a cohesive and dependable brand presence and experience, each location should follow a prototypical design in similarities that can be translated across the network.